Icenium/icenium-cli/docs/man_pages/project/configuration/mobileframework.md

 <% } %>
 <% } %>
 <% if((isConsole && isCordova) || isHtml) { %>
+### Options
+* `--path` - Specifies the directory that contains the project.
+If not specified, the project is searched for in the current directory and all directories above it.

+### Attributes

 `<Command>` is a related command that extends the `mobileframework` command.
 You can run the following related commands:
 * `set` - Sets the selected framework version for the project and updates the plugins according to the new version.

-Options:
-* `--path` - Specifies the directory that contains the project.
-If not specified, the project is searched for in the current directory and all directories above it.
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations